viam-modules/viam-mlmodelservice-triton/README.md

 1. The NVIDIA Container Runtime (which can be installed with `sudo apt-get install nvidia-container`)
 2. On machines that support it, [Jetpack 5 or Jetpack 6](https://developer.nvidia.com/embedded/jetpack) (which can be installed with `sudo apt-get install nvidia-jetpack`)

-Then, if you haven't done so already, create a new robot in [the Viam app](https://app.viam.com).
+Then, if you haven't done so already, create a new robot in [Viam](https://app.viam.com).
 [Install `viam-server` on the board](https://docs.viam.com/get-started/installation/prepare/jetson-agx-orin-setup/) and connect to the robot.

 ## Install from Viam registry